amykatenicho/canidrive/Hackfest notes.md

 ## stuff we learned
 * The speech recognition is pretty good.
 Is it learning?
 Hard to get it not to recognise the phrase
+* Currently there isn't a JavaScript SDK (we're currently piggy-backing on the demo site so should put our own proxy in place!)

 ## Tech used
 * ASP.NET 5 (Beta4)